Open Today: 10AM — 5PM Become a Member

 2009

 The Museum Reach extension of San Antonio's famed River Walk opens.
-To accommodate the Museum's new riverfront access, the Gloria Galt River Landing, a shaded pavilion, esplanade, and terrace along the Museum's north side, is built.
+To accommodate the Museum's new riverfront access, the Gloria Galt River Landing, a shaded pavilion, esplanade, and terrace, is built along the Museum's north side.

 2019

-SAMA installs the six-and-a-half ton Taihu Rock, given by our sister city Wuxi in China.
+SAMA installs the six-and-a-half ton Taihu Rock, a gift from our sister city Wuxi in China.

 Today